- 20th century politics

 What are these records?

 These are records which show the systematic looting of works of art and cultural property throughout Europe by Nazi Germany between 1933 and 1945.
-They have been identified, described and introduced by the Commission for Looted Art in Europe in partnership with The National Archives.
+They have been selected and described by researchers from the Commission for Looted Art in Europe.

 The records also show British and Allied efforts to prevent the looting and to retrieve and return the property to its rightful owners both during and after the Second World War.